BadRun-160/primosmp/legacies-main/README.md

-# legacies
+# primosmp
-GitHub for the Legacies modpack
+GitHub for the Primo SMP Modpack